Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Combined Optimization of Weight and Parameters

-\\\\ ASUMO$_{14}$ achieves the best climatological predictions, which are not significantly different from those of the perfect model, see the RMSEs of the zonal winds at the 500 hPa level for each experiment in \cref{tab:results_mean}.
+ASUMO$_{14}$ achieves the best climatological predictions, which are not significantly different from those of the perfect model, see the RMSEs of the zonal winds at the 500 hPa level for each experiment in \cref{tab:results_mean}.
 Further, note that despite a correct estimate of $\p^0$ being inaccessible to either training of parameters alone or SUMO by construction, both method still yield an improved performance in the climatology.
 A significant improvement is achieved by model $1'$ over model $1$ or $4$ by themselves, and a worse spread is traded off for a slightly improved mean in the case of SUMO$_{12}$.
-This result is promising for applications of OSPE to real data which do not have an exact model representation.
 Climatological zonal winds are shown for every model configurations in \cref{fig:earth_plots}.